astridx/meinblog/content/posts/ubuntu_docker-lamp/6ubuntu-docker-lamp-verwenden-en.md

 ## use docker-lamp

-If the server has been shut down in the meantime, start it via `make server-up` in the directory `docker-lamp`.
+If the server has been shut down in the meantime, start it via `./docker-lamp start` in the directory `docker-lamp`.

 In the web browser, the URL `https://joomla.test/` or `https://joomla.local/` should now show something like the following picture.
 In the following image you see the view after the two directories `j4dev` and `j3dev` have been created in the directory `joomla`.